IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

     Both are correct.

+    4. Because the annotations are pointing out features of the audio, rather than transcriptions, the "motivation" for each annotation is "commenting" not "supplementing".
+(If the annotations were transcriptions, their motivation would be "supplementing".)

 ## Example

 A manifest for the poem "Her Kind" read by Anne Sexton in 1974.
 The recording is 107 seconds long.
 Annotations are included in the manifest and show both a point annotation (at a particular time) and a range annotation (covering a time range).